Blog Home

 Bottom tier: power users.
 Consider this tier the vast majority of developers.
 Power users have a smaller network than advocates and their participation in public discussions occur less often but they’re arguably the most important because they are influencers and decision-makers at a local level.
 This group is going to be the most likely to drive internal business decisions on whether or not to adopt/use a product.

-The three benefits of developer advocates.
+The three benefits of developer advocacy.

 It is vital to your developer marketing program to have developers suggesting your products and solutions within their communities.
 Advocates come with unique benefits and achieve results that are difficult or ineffective for companies on their own.
 Having advocates and the community working in tandem with your brand, sharing their experiences, and making product/methodology recommendations gives brands competitive advantages in addition to driving more meaningful relationships.
+Here’s why.

 Trustworthy.
 Developers will (almost) always trust peer reviews over company sales and product pitches.
 The aversion to marketing and sales tactics is hard to overcome.
-Companies with the strongest market presence and tools, often correlate with those that have the most direct interaction and attenuation to their users base.
+Companies with the strongest market presence and tools, often correlate with those that have the most direct interaction and attenuation to their user base.

 How to nurture and convert brand advocates.